JadePlanECE/lidar3d_sdk/README.md

 Do not use TTL UART connection, we only use UDP.
 Also plug in the 12V AC/DC adapter to power on the LiDAR.

-Open directrly the folder named `original_sdk` to launch LiDAR that way.
+Open directly the folder named `original_sdk` to launch LiDAR that way.

 ## Configuration of LiDAR

-To configure the LiDAR, you'll need to connect it to your computer via Ethernet.
+To configure the LiDAR, you'll need to connect it to your computer via Ethernet cable.

-Run the command in a terminal; the goal is to find the name of the Ethernet connection (e.g. enP8p1s0).
+Run the command in a terminal.
+The goal is to find the name of the Ethernet connection (e.g. enP8p1s0).
 You will also find IP addressess (inet 192.168.x.x netmask 255.255.255.0).
 ```
 ifconfig
 ```